MaxLSB/LoL-Game-Win-Prediction/README.md

 </div>

 # Information
-_(If you already know the game please just go to the Installation section below!)_
+_(If you already know the game, please just go to the Installation section below!)_

 If you're unfamiliar with the game League of Legends or various key parameters of a match, here are explanations on how the game works and the meaning of the features used as inputs for the model.